M3DV/Kickstart/README.md

 This learning schedule is sorted out for *reseachers* or *whoever interested in machine learning / deep learning / computer vision*.
 It's also most welcomed for *instructors* to refer to this schedule to train beginner students.
 Each course listed below takes about *two weeks* to finish if you are fully dedicated to it.

+## Introduction

+The skills you need to develop a *machine learning / deep learning / computer vision* project include:

+* **Coding skills**.
+Coding is not the objective, but the tool.
+Without the tool, nothing can be built.
+* **Mathematics**.
+Math is the foundation of machine learning that you can't evade, among which statistics and probability are the most important.
+* **Machine learning algorithms**, which is the focus of most research or competitions.
+* **Paper reading and writing**, which involves English proficiency and professionalisim.
+You may not necesssarily publish a paper on a journal or a conference.
+However, to keep up with others' work and report your work, you have to be familiar with how to read and write a paper.

 ## Beginner